 A private, nonprofit institution located in Los Alamitos, California, TUW possesses an affiliation with Judaism and currently serves approximately 1,500 students.
 The school offers an online master of science in health science with a concentration in public health.
 In this program, distance learners study how to evaluate health programs in schools, communities, medical care facilities, and various places of employment.
 TUW alumni typically obtain leadership and supervisory roles across the healthcare industry.

 Touro offers an interdisciplinary curriculum and follows guidelines set by the Council on Education for Public Health.
 As a result, the program produces alumni with the necessary competencies and skills to become progressive, productive professionals, promoting healthy lifestyles and disease–prevention campaigns on the local, regional, national, and international levels.

 In total, MPH online master’s students must complete 12 courses over two years and earn at least 36 credits for graduation.
 Applicants must possess a bachelor’s degree from an accredited institution with a minimum 2.5 GPA.
 Incoming transfer students must demonstrate a minimum 2.75 GPA.
 Applications must include official transcripts from all previously attended institutions.

 Online students at TUW enjoy easy access to many educational resources and benefits.
 Active–duty military students and their families can receive up to a 40% discount on their tuition.
 Enrolled students receive academic and technical support through the center for student success.
 Additionally, TUW offers career–planning resources and helps current students and new graduates locate internships and full–time positions.

-Touro University Worldwide holds regional accreditation from the Western Association of Schools and Colleges.
+Touro University Worldwide holds regional accreditation from the WASC Senior College and University Commission (WSCUC).

 40. University of Colorado Denver